lineality/bead_set_juzu/README.md

 We should see this as insanity, but also be humbly empathetic that it is very difficult to not make (if on a less catastrophic level) this same type of perception/awareness error.

-And, of course, the Heike Monogatari is a wonderful, empathetic look at how foolish mis-perceptions turned an era of prosperity into an age of civil war and ruin.
+And, of course, the Heike Monogatari is a wonderful, empathetic look at how a crescendo of foolish mis-perceptions turned an era of prosperity into an age of civil war and ruin.

+Within zazen, this theme takes many twists and turns, often difficult to describe.
+(Section three of Dogen's Shobogenzo may be referring to self-puzzle-fun.)

 Recap: It may be helpful to think of this as three topics:
 1. Is the agenda to connect to the world or to destroy / escape from the world?